sblessing/chat-app/erlang/README.md

 This implementation of the chat-app benchmark uses Erlang OTP state machines.
-An implementation using only `spawn` and message-send operators would probably be more performant, but we aimed for clarity of the state machines.
+An implementation using only `spawn` and message-send operators would probably be more performant; for the first version, we preferred the utility that the OTP library gives us.

 Build
 -----